bitstadium/HockeySDK-Cordova/README.md

 2. **errorCallback** - `Function` that will be triggered when the feedback action fails.

-3. **takeScreenshot** - `boolean` indicating whether to capture the device screen at the time the function is called.
+3. **attachScreenshot** - `boolean` indicating whether to capture the device screen at the time the function is called.

 4. **data** - `any` *(optional)* object that will be serialized to JSON and sent with the feedback report as data.

 ##### *Using CrossWalk WebViews*

-When calling ```feedbackModal``` from an application that is hosted in a CrossWalk WebView, a blank screenshot will be attached to the report unless the following requirements are met:
+When calling ```composeFeedback``` from an application that is hosted in a CrossWalk WebView, a blank screenshot will be attached to the report unless the following requirements are met:

 - The application references the cordova-plugin-crosswalk-engine plugin version 1.6.0 or above
 - The application links against the xwalk engine version 18 or above